sublimetext-io/docs.sublimetext.io/docs/reference/pc_repository.md

 }
 ```

-A legacy python 3.3 dependency for ST2 on Windows, provided as explicit download asset secured by sha256 hash as being shipped via HTTP.
+An example legacy python 3.3 dependency for ST2 on Windows,
+provided as explicit download asset secured by sha256 hash
+as being shipped via HTTP.
 Note that ST2 is no longer supported by PC4.0.

 ```json
 {